 Okay back to McGill News.
 For this one they ran a story on the McGill Daily and asked me to get a shot of Joan Moses, the coordinating editor of the Daily.
 One of the images from this story ended up making the front page of the McGill website which was pretty cool.

 These next shots were part of a story where professors and students of McGill picked their “favorite spots” on campus.
 Professor Watson (top), an economics professor, chose the Faculty Club restaurant, which is this ridiculously fancy looking restaurant hidden right on campus.
 Chandeliers and tuxedo-wearing waiters in an old mansion.
 Or maybe my memory is just over-glorifying this.
 I’ll try to sneak back in there one day.
 Then there was Professor Friedman, in architecture, who chose the Redpath museum as his favorite location, notably because he appreciated the arching windows in the back.

 I also had an assignment with McGill Faculty of Science Alumni Newsletter on our Bio lounge, but the story never went through, so I can’t show you the picture now.
 Maybe next time.
-Aside from these assignments I’ve also had a few regular people/portrait shoots, just like with Devin & Michela.
+Aside from these assignments I’ve also had a few regular people/portrait shoots in Montreal, just like with Devin & Michela.

 And a maternity shoot (this is Melanie, you may recognize her as the bride from one of my weddings!).